jhillman/node-db-migrate/README.md

 ** Making it as default **

-To not need to always specify the `sql-file` option in your `db-migrate create` commands, you can set a property in your `database.json` as follows:
+To not need to always specify the `sql-file` option in your `pg-db-migrate create` commands, you can set a property in your `database.json` as follows:

 ```
 {